CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 ### The challenge
 Our client is a financial institution that wants to allow its customers to withdraw funds from their accounts using an Automatic Teller Machine (ATM).
 They have turned to us for a prototype of a system with limited functionality.
 Our job is to write a simple Ruby program that can be run in the Interactive Ruby Shell (IRB).

-Fork the challenge repo on GitHub to get started: https://github.com/CraftAcademy/ATM_challenge

-**We have set up a series of test (see the `spec` folder)  and your task is to make them all pass.
-You will be working with your Coach and your peers to get started with using RSpec as a testing framework an with implementing your code.**
+**You will be working with your Coach and your peers to get started with using RSpec as a testing framework an with implementing your code.**